strepkov/demonstrator/tutorialText/solution03.md

 }
 ```

 The controller has three states.
-First one when the car looking for a place for parking and has speed 1m/s.
+First one is when the car is looking for a place for parking and has speed 1m/s.
 Second, when the car is moving back.
-And the third one when it moves forward to be closer to the front car.
+And the third one is when it is moving forward to be closer to the front car.

-Next controller is the SearchParkingPlaceController.
-The idea here is to pass the first car and find the "end" of the second car to start parking process form right point.
+Next controller is a SearchParkingPlaceController.
+The idea is to pass the first car and find the "end" of the second car to start parking process form a right point.

 ```sh
 package simulatorParkingModel;